 The College, Career, and Military Readiness (CCMR) component of the Student Achievement domain measures graduates' preparedness for college, the workforce, or the military.
-The Student Achievement CCMR denominator consists of 2022 annual graduates.
+The Student Achievement CCMR denominator consists of annual graduates from the prior school year.
+For example, in the 2024 Accountability year, CCMR reflects graduates from the Class of 2023.
 Annual graduates are students who graduate from a campus in a school year regardless of cohort.
 This is separate from, and may include different students than, the longitudinal graduation cohorts.
+Students who graduated by decisions of individual graduation committees (IGCs) are included as graduates.
 Annual graduates demonstrate college, career, or military readiness in any one of the following ways: